reedlex98/palladris-coded-mockup-prototype/README.md

 ## Overview

-The goal of this project is to complete de Brick Abode front-end coded challenge.
+The goal of this project is to complete the Brick Abode front-end coded challenge.
 I've received some prints of how Palladris app prototype should look like and based on that I should implement my own solution.

 ## Stack